 Take pictures of the damage to your home and its contents — for insurance purposes.

 What the City Does

 The City works closely with the National Weather Service to monitor severe weather threats that could affect the five boroughs.
-The City uses several forms of media to alert the public in an emergency, including Notify NYC, the City of New York's official emergency communications program.
+The City uses several forms of outreach to alert the public in an emergency, including Notify NYC, the City of New York's official emergency communications program.

-If a tornado causes downed trees, power lines, and/or other emergencies, NYC Emergency Management will coordinate the response to these safety hazards with other City agencies, and notify the public to avoid dangerous areas or blocked roadways.
+If a tornado causes downed trees, downed power lines, and/or other emergencies, NYC Emergency Management will coordinate the response to these safety hazards with other City agencies, and notify the public to avoid dangerous areas or blocked roadways.